Dfam-consortium/RepeatModeler/README.md

      input sequence.
 For best results run this on a single machine with a moderate amount of memory > 32GB and multiple processors.
      Our setup is Xeon(R) CPU E5-2680 v4 @ 2.40GHz - 28 cores, 128GB RAM.
-     To specify a run using 20 cpus, and including the new LTR discovery
+     To specify a run using 20 parallel jobs, and including the new LTR discovery pipeline:
-     pipeline:

      nohup <RepeatModelerPath>/RepeatModeler -database elephant
             -pa 20 -LTRStruct >& run.out &

      The nohup is used on our machines when running long ( > 3-4 hour ) jobs.
 The log output is saved to a file and the process is backgrounded.
-     For typical runtimes ( can be > 3 days with this configuration )
-     see the run statistics section of this file.
+     For typical runtimes ( can be > 2 days with this configuration on a well assembled mammalian genome ) see the run statistics section of this file.
 It is important to save the log output for later usage.
      It contains the random number generator seed so that the sampling process may be reproduced if necessary.
 In addition the log file contains details about the progress of the run for later assesment of peformance or debuging problems.

   3. Interpret the results

      RepeatModeler produces a voluminous amount of temporary files stored in a directory created at runtime named like:
        RM_<PID>.<DATE> ie. "RM_5098.MonMar141305172005"
-     and remains after each run for debugging purposes or resumed runs if a failure occurs.
-At the succesful completion of a run run two files are generated:
+     and remains after each run for debugging purposes or for the purpose of resuming runs if a failure occures.
+At the succesful completion of a run, two files are generated:

                <database_name>-families.fa  : Consensus sequences
                <database_name>-families.stk : Seed alignments